Majoring in Jewish Studies at Tulane University

 Interested in a Major?
 A Minor?
 One of our courses?

-Please drop by to speak with us or send us an e-mail at firstname.lastname@example.org.
+Please drop by to speak with us or send an e-mail to the Jewish Studies/ Hebrew Adviser at firstname.lastname@example.org.

 Tulane University Jewish Studies Dept., 7031 Freret St. New Orleans, LA 70118 (504)-865-5000 email@example.com